 Student Activities: Note taking, homework assignments, and class participation.
-Student Evaluation: Homework, quizzes, tests, and final exam.

-MATH 203
+MATH 203 Honors Geometry ALL YEAR/ 1 credit

-Honors Geometry\

 Prerequisite: MATH 103 Honors Algebra I with an "A" or "B", MATH 102 Accelerated Algebra I with an "A" and recommendation by the math teacher or a passing score on the Algebra I placement exam given by Althoff.